getify/foi-lang/formalization-work/Foi-Specification.md

 < 10, &more, 20 >;  // spread interleaved positionally
 ```

 **NOTE:** Spread's effect on the enclosing structure's type follows §1.5.1: spreading a Record's named entries forces the enclosing structure to be a Record; spreading only positional content into an otherwise-positional structure preserves Tuple type.
+Inside a `<[ ... ]>` set literal a spread source carrying named entries is instead a compile error, per §1.5.6.

 #### §1.5.5 The Empty Angle-Bracket Form